Can Screenshots Be Used as Evidence in Ohio Criminal Cases?

 • Timing of messages

-The meaning of a message often depends on far more than the words visible on the screen.
+The meaning of a message can depend on far more than the words visible on the screen.

 Why Preserving Digital Evidence Early Can Be Critical